mcvollberg/github.io/_pages/research.md

 on reinforcement learning frameworks, this line of work connects deviations between expected and experienced affect — affective prediction errors — to persistence and escalation of intergroup aggression, and probes the extent to which affective signals track subjective value more broadly.
-Based on the insight that experienced affect is particularly information-rich, ongoing research probes the extent to which observers of others' affect can encode this information and use it for inferences about those who show an affective response.
+Based on the insight that experienced affect is particularly information-rich, ongoing research probes the extent to which observers of others' affect can encode this information and use it for inferences about those who show the corresponding affective response.

 **Episodic simulation and empathy**